adobe/helix-log/README.md

 <a name="Logger"></a>

 ## Logger
-Loggers are used to write log messages.
+Loggers are used to write log message.

 These receive a message via their log() method and forward the message to some external resource or other loggers in